10 Unexpected Side Effects Of Peppermint Tea

 Man rubbing his shoulder due to muscle pain as a side effect of peppermint tea

-One of the major side effects of peppermint tea include serious stomach upset.
-Diarrhea, nausea, vomiting, dehydration, heartburn, muscle pain, cramping, drowsiness, tremors and a drop in heart rate are some of the side effects of the over consumption of peppermint tea.
+One of the major side effects of peppermint tea is serious stomach upset.
+Anecdotal evidence suggests that diarrhea, nausea, vomiting, dehydration, heartburn, muscle pain, cramping, drowsiness, tremors, and a drop in heart rate are some of the side effects of the overconsumption of peppermint tea.

 protip_icon Quick Tip